Security in the Cloud

-The Tableau Online environment is hosted in a multi-tenant configuration providing separation of users, data, and metadata across customers.
+The Tableau Cloud environment is hosted in a multi-tenant configuration providing separation of users, data, and metadata across customers.

 You can define additional security in your workbooks and data sources by adding user and data source filters.
 Tableau also provides a User Filter capability that can enable row-level data security using the user name, group, or full name of the current user.
 User filters allow you to set a filter on your data based on the identity of the person viewing the data.
 For example, the Western Sales Director could see results for sales in the West but not for other regions.
 You set user filters when you publish workbooks and data sources from Tableau Desktop.

 For information on the alternatives you can use to implement row-level security in Tableau, see an Overview of Row-Level Security Options in Tableau.

 Tableau Cloud is compliant with the Health Information and Portability Accountability Act (HIPAA) and can be provided in a HIPAA-compliant manner to meet the needs of health care and life sciences users.
 For more information, review the “Tableau Cloud and HIPAA Security Rule” white paper on the Salesforce Trust | Compliance(Link opens in a new window) site.